Meeting and surpassing all audience expectations on a daily basis.

 Some guy at Forbes has written a book, and I don't know if this is part of a hit piece on Apple, but it's got some interesting things in it about how secretive Apple is and how miserable its employees are, how horrible a place it is to work there.

-Because nobody's trusted, nobody is allowed to talk about what they're doing.
+Nobody is allowed to talk about what they're doing.

 Nobody's allowed to go to a different department and see what's happening there.

-It's Very secretive.
+It's very secretive.

 Nobody's allowed to talk about anything.